turnkeylinux-apps/gitea/README.rst

 - Gitea configurations:

-   - Gitea installed from latest upstream.
+   - Gitea binary installed from latest upstream to /home/git/gitea.

+     **Security note**: Updates to Gitea may require supervision so they **ARE NOT** configured to install automatically.
+See the "Updating to a new version" section in the `Gitea documentation`_ for upgrade instructions.

    - Set Gitea admin password and email on firstboot (convenience, security).
    - Set Gitea domain to serve on first boot (convenience).